 Housing Costs: Rent and Property Prices by City

-You’ll find one-bedroom rents vary widely: Santo Domingo runs about $300–$800/month, Punta Cana $500–$800, and smaller cities can drop to roughly $235.67.
+One-bedroom rents vary widely across the country.
+Santo Domingo runs about $300–$800 per month, Punta Cana $500–$800, and smaller cities can drop to roughly $235.67.

-Buying is often affordable too, with many apartments under $100,000 and city-center prices averaging 8,962.22 RD$ per m².
+Buying is often affordable too.
+Many apartments are priced under $100,000, and city-center prices average around 8,962 RD$ per m².

-For short-term or vacation stays expect higher nightly rates in tourist hubs compared with lower monthly suburban or off-center options.
+For short-term or vacation stays, expect higher nightly rates in tourist hubs compared with lower monthly suburban or off-center options.

 Rent: City vs. Suburbs